xnvme/xnvme/docs/quick_start/index.rst

    :language: bash

-With the basics in place, have a look at the :ref:`sec-examples`, follow the :ref:`sec-tutorials`, and dive deeper into the :ref:`sec-c-apis` and experiment with the :ref:`sec-tools`.
+With the basics in place, have a look at the :ref:`sec-examples`, follow the :ref:`sec-tutorials`, and dive deeper into the :ref:`sec-c-api` and experiment with the :ref:`sec-tools`.